jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

     * Find the largest binary number representable with :math:`n` bits

+* For this problem, the *search space* is all possible unsigned binary numbers of length :math:`n`

 * Given this problem description, the best solution is obviously a string of :math:`n` ones
 * Consider an example with :math:`n=10`, how would these candidate solutions be ranked in terms of *goodness*?